top of page

 • Writer's pictureLoni Searl

-How to Use Laundry Stain Remover Bars
+How to Use Stain Remover Laundry Bars

-How to Use the Stain Remover Bar
+How to Use the Stain Remover Laundry Bar

-To use your bar:
+It's so simple to use your bar:

-1. Wet the stain - hot water works best!
+1. Wet the stain

 2. Rub the bar thoroughly onto the stain

-4. Launder as usual!
+3. Launder as usual!

 If you're not able to wash the clothing right away, don't worry!
 You can treat the stain and toss it in your laundry basket for your next wash.
 This is a great way to save clothes from stains when you're away from home or on holidays - pack your bar!

-If you're not able to treat the stain right away, still give it a rub once you can.
+If you're not able to treat the stain right away, give it a rub once you can.
 This bar can still work on stains that are days old, or even old stains that have gone through the dryer.
 There's nothing to lose by giving it a try!

 Why Lemon and Litsea Essential Oils?